-Management continues to be actively engaged and committed to taking the steps necessary to remediate the control deficiencies that constituted the above material weakness.
-During 2021, we made the following enhancements to our control environment:
+Management continues to be actively engaged and committed to taking the steps necessary to remediate the control deficiencies that constituted the above material weaknesses.
+During 2022, we made the following enhancements to our control environment:

-- we have strengthened the experience of our internal accounting team, to provide oversight, structure and reporting lines, and to provide additional review over our disclosures, including hiring a new Vice President, Finance and Controller; - we have engaged external consultants to assist with the evaluation of complex accounting and financial reporting related areas and to assist with the documentation around accounting and financial reporting policies and procedures; - we engaged external consultants to assist in the design, implementation, and documentation of internal controls that address the relevant risks and provide for appropriate evidence of performance of the internal control; and - we are in the process of implementing a new Enterprise Resource Planning system that will significantly enhance the information technology general controls environment.
+- we have strengthened the experience of our internal accounting team, to provide oversight, structure and reporting lines, and to provide additional review over our disclosures, including hiring a new Chief Financial Officer; - until we have sufficient technical accounting resources, we have engaged external consultants to provide support and to assist us in our evaluation of more complex applications of GAAP, and to assist us with documenting and assessing our accounting policies and procedures; and - we implemented a new Enterprise Resource Planning system to enhance the accuracy of our financial records, enable the enforcement of systematic segregation of duties, and improve our information technology general controls environment.

 We continue to enhance corporate oversight over process-level controls and structures to ensure that there is appropriate assignment of authority, responsibility, and accountability to enable remediation of our material weaknesses.
-We believe that our remediation plan will be sufficient to remediate the identified material weakness and strengthen our internal control over financial reporting.
+We believe that our remediation plan will be sufficient to remediate the identified material weaknesses and strengthen our internal control over financial reporting.
 As we continue to evaluate, and work to improve, our internal control over financial reporting, management may determine that additional measures to address control deficiencies or modifications to the remediation plan are necessary.